-…until you cross the bridge and enter the forest and the trail starts to switchback up steeply.
+…until you cross the creek and enter the forest and the trail starts to switchback up steeply and consistently.

-✎ There is over a mile of gravel road that leads to Junction Creek Campground.
+Just a heads-up: there is over a mile of gravel road that leads to Junction Creek Campground.
 There is some washboard here, too.
-A little annoying, yes, but worth the drive.
+A little annoying, but worth the drive.

 This is bear country, so practicing safe food storage is a must.

-✎ Because of its location, this campground tends to be busy.
+Because of its location, this campground tends to be busy.
 Be sure to make a reservation if you can.

 Come prepared!
 At this altitude, even summer nights can be chilly, and some crazy weather at any time of the year is a real possibility.